ALL-REZ Registry

 The treatment instructions attached to this protocol in this specific form and combination do not represent recommendations for a generally recognized treatment, but are rather guidelines for treatment.

 The risk groups S1 to S4 are classified according to the definition of the ALL-REZ BFM 2002 study.
-The only change to this classification is the categorization of very early isolated extramedullary recurrences in the S4 group.
-Due to the good results of the ALL-REZ BFM 2002 study, treatment according to the ALL-REZ BFM 2002 protocol is still recommended for children and adolescents with 1st ALL recurrence until the start of the new international ALL recurrence study.
-Consolidation is carried out with protocol II-Ida.
-In the event of a subsequent relapse, consultation with the study center is recommended.
+Only change to this classification is the categorization of very early isolated extramedullary recurrences into the S4 group.
+Due to the good results achieved in the ALL-REZ BFM 2002 trial, treatment according to this protocol is still recommended for children and adolescents with 1st ALL recurrence until the start of the new international ALL relapse study.
+Consolidation is performed according to protocol II-Ida.
+In case of a subsequent relapse, consultation with the study center is recommended.

 Inclusion Criteria